Candy, Vitamin or Painkiller: Which One Is Your Product?

 Painkillers Aren't Necessarily the Holy Grail

-If your product is a painkiller, then you’re going to find it much easier to sell it.
-In fact, you probably won’t have to put much effort into ‘selling’.
+If your product is a painkiller, you'll find it much easier to sell.

 So there's our next clue.
 Having a product that's addictive is probably more important than whether it's candy, vitamin or painkiller.